Issam-Allymis/Trivia-Quest/README.md

 ## Future fuatures

 - Implementing the timeout function in my code to transition to the next question.
 Despite my efforts, I couldn't get the game to start properly, and I struggled to identify the root cause of this issue.
+- I will implement Fivcon tag.
+- I will implement jest testing for future development.

 # Deployment
 ## GitHub